caschotch/100-days-of-code/log.md

   - Completed 4 Algorithm challenges

 **Thoughts**: I actually struggled a bit with the Wikipedia, displaying the JSON specifically, for whatever reason I kept putting the wrong incremental down.
 Still have issues with CSS, not the actual typing but just the decision of how it should look, a Web Designer I am not (yet) but hopefully it looks ok...

+### Day 2: June 2, 2017

+**Todays Progress**: Started the FCC Wikipedia Viewer project - Got ajax working and can get my json data.
+Will need to work on display tomorrow.

+### Day 1: June 1, 2017

+**Todays Progress**: Found 100 days of Code - setup Github for this.

+Decided to finish the FCC Front End Certificate and worked FCC Algorithms.

+**Thoughts**: After finishing my Bloc.io capstone I decided I needed something to keep me going on a day to day basis while starting my career.
+100 days to code is perfect and should continue to let me grow professionally.
+Always something new to learn